CarlosLeyvaAyala/Sandow-Plus-Plus/docs/user/Sandow Plus Plus - help.md

 * You need to use textures. ['Nuff said](#texture-sets).

+* In order to be more compatibile with certain body mods and armors, **you can't use skin colors `FFFFFF` nor `000000`** (ie, totally white nor totally black).
+If you really want to use one of those colors (who the hell does that?), you can use `FFFFFE` or `000001`.
+Your human eyes won't notice the difference, but your computer does :grin:.

-* Doesn't work on NPCs and there's no way to do it because `NiOverride` doesn't work to well on them (remember it's still in alpha stage for SE).
+* ~~Doesn't work on NPCs and there's no way to do it because `NiOverride` doesn't work to well on them (remember it's still in alpha stage for SE).
   If you want ripped NPCs you may want to try using [Ripped Bodies](https://www.nexusmods.com/skyrimspecialedition/mods/34632), by yours trully.
-It's way less complex than this, but gets the job beautifully done and [it's fully compatible](#known-compatible-mods) with this mod.
+It's way less complex than this, but gets the job beautifully done and [it's fully compatible](#known-compatible-mods) with this mod.~~

-* Everytime you un/equip your armor your character will briefly flicker and you may even see a purple texture flash.
-Again, no way to avoid this.
+* ~~Everytime you un/equip your armor your character will briefly flicker and you may even see a purple texture flash.
+Again, no way to avoid this.~~

 ### How does the player get ripped
 With scripts.